CHAPTER 7

 (2)

-Upon or within any City park property or other recreational facility within the City of Northglenn, except in an area specifically posted for such use, or except when such operation is specifically permitted by written order of the Manager or his designated representative.
+Upon or within any City park property or other recreational facility within the City of Northglenn, except in an area specifically posted for such use, or except when such operation is specifically permitted by written order of the Manager or the Manager's designated representative.

 (3)

-On any property owned by a school district or any public school grounds or campus except a designated parking lot when used for that purpose unless such operation is specifically permitted by written order of the district superintendent of schools or his designated representative.
+On any property owned by a school district or any public school grounds or campus except a designated parking lot when used for that purpose unless such operation is specifically permitted by written order of the district superintendent of schools or the district's superintendent's designated representative.

 (4)